 “If you are returning to the Lord with all your hearts, then rid yourselves of the foreign gods… commit yourselves to the Lord and serve Him only, and He will deliver you out of the hand of the Philistines.” – 1 Samuel 7:3

 Under Samuel’s leadership, the Israelites turn back to the Lord.
 The ark is at last returned to the nation and the people are overjoyed.
 Samuel inspires Israel to rid themselves of all the idols from neighboring nations that they have learned to worship.
 These foreign gods have drawn them away from Yahweh, replacing Him as their object of faith and adoration.

 Samuel gathers the people together and intercedes on their behalf before God.
 The Israelites recommit their lives to the Lord and promise to serve Him only.
 The Philistines see that their enemies are gathered together at Mizpah near Ebenezer and set out to launch an attack.
 The Israelites are terrified.
 Samuel offers a sacrifice to the Lord and cries out to Him for His deliverance.

-Samuel raises up a stone on the battlefield as a memorial to the Lord’s victory.
+Samuel raises up a stone on the battlefield as a memorial to the Lord’s victory for Israel.
 He names the stone Ebenezer, “stone of help”, to commemorate how God helped them defeat their enemies.
 On this same plain of Ebenezer years before, the Philistines had been victorious because the Israelites had not sought the Lord.
-This time, God’s chosen people look to their Almighty God for His deliverance and are victorious over their enemies.
+This time, God’s chosen people looked to their Almighty God for His deliverance and are victorious over their enemies.